mlubinsky/mlubinsky.github.com/grafana/pivot.md

 Row: X
 Cell Value: A_value

-But in addition to it I also need to add the columns from B_names for the same Row: X and to populate B_name columns from B_value
+But in addition to it how to to add the columns from B_names for the same Row: X and to populate B_name columns from B_value?